Backup and restore the database

 Automated backups

-Automated backups of the production website database are made every minute.
+Automated backups of the database on each environment are made every minute.
 These backups are kept for a period of 35 days, enabling you to restore your website database to a desired point in time within that period.
 You can request a restoration to a point in time by contacting the Sitefinity support team.

 NOTE: Automated backups are not made available for development purposes.
 They are setup for disaster recovery and emergency data restoration purposes only.
 If you need a database backup for development purposes refer to the Database backups for development and On-demand database backups sections further in this article.